eliorsulem/simplification-acl2018/README.md

 The source and reference sentences as well as the outputs for SBMT-SARI (Xu et al., 2016) can be found at https://github.com/cocoxu/simplification.
 The outputs for HYBRID (Narayan and Gardent, 2014) can be found at https://github.com/XingxingZhang/dress.

+**./WEB-SPLIT_experiment_outputs**

+Output of our DSS system on the test set of the WEB-SPLIT corpus, Version 0.1 (Narayan et al., 2017).

 **License**